dimafarer/utils_and_howtos/wslsetup.md

+# WSL Setup

-# Set up WSL user
+## Set up WSL user

 Note: By default, the imported distribution will log you in as root. since you created user when you installed the root wls that user still exists with thier password, (my username was wsluser).
 You should not use root should use the user you create

 ```bash
 su [username]  ex su wsluser
 sudo bash -c 'echo "[user]
 default=wsluser" > /etc/wsl.conf'
 # Exit WSL and restart the instance
 ```

-# Install Q For Devlopers
+## Install Q For Devlopers

 * click extension
 * Do A search for Q in the search bar
 * click install
 * follow auth instructions for web authentication via your devloperID

-# Update OS
+## Update OS

 ```bash
 sudo apt update
 sudo apt upgrade -y
 sudo apt install -y curl unzip python3.12-venv
 # you make also need libkrb5-dev python3-dev
 ```

-# AWS CLI
+## AWS CLI

 ```bash
 mkdir ~/temp
 cd temp